Xinglab/rPGA/README.md

 personal transcriptomes to personal genomes.
 As of version 1.0.1, rPGA will also generate allele specific alignments using the "run alleles" option (see Usage).
 As of version 1.1.1, rPGA will N-mask known RNA-editing sites when making the personal genomes (see --rnaedit flag in Usage).
+As of version 1.3.5, rPGA can take unphased variant files as input and produce an N-masked allele specific analysis (see --nmask flag in Usage).

 Overview
 ------------